karolow/events-graph-rag/evals/README.md

 # Define test cases
 test_cases = {
-    "Find events in which Monika Borycka participated alone": [121], "Find outdoor music events with more than 100 participants": [1, 34, 77] }
+    "Find events in which Alice Jones participated alone": [121], "Find outdoor music events with more than 100 participants": [1, 34, 77] }